Vegan caramelized onion dip is super creamy, tangy, and deeply flavoured with caramelized onions and a liberal sprinkle of fresh za’atar.

-I’m a little bit dip-obsessed right now, so I hope you won’t mind yet another classic rendition with a twist here (remember our pepperoncini artichoke dip a couple weeks ago?).
+I’m a little bit dip-obsessed right now, so I hope you won’t mind yet another classic rendition with a twist here with this vegan caramelized onion dip (remember our pepperoncini artichoke dip a couple weeks ago?).
 I feel like everyone is looking for appetizer inspiration leading up to all of those holiday parties.
 In my opinion, this is often the trickiest contribution for a party or potluck!
 On top of trying to satisfy a lot of tastes, you 100% have to get to the party on time because your food is out first :)

 Forever and ever, my favourite dip is classic creamy onion dip.
 Maybe it’s because it’s always served with tons of chips?! (lol) This vegan caramelized onion dip goes a couple steps further because a) caramelized onions and b) we’re topping it with a bright and tangy fresh za’atar spice blend.
 Cashews make up our sour cream base (is there anything they can’t do?), we add the caramelized onions and a few other flavour bombs.
 Finely minced thyme is mixed with sumac and toasted sesame seeds, and is all sprinkled on top along with a big drizzle of olive oil and some flaky salt.